 The Panama Papers (2018)

-A well-intentioned — even if conventional — documentary that will be more informative for those who know nothing or close to nothing about the subject
+A well-intentioned — if conventional — documentary that will be more informative for those who know nothing or close to nothing about the subject

 Written and directed by Alex Winter.

 In 2015, a mysterious whistleblower by the alias “John Doe” leaked over 11.5 million documents from the records of Panamanian law firm Mossack Fonseca to the German newspaper Süddeutsche Zeitung, including emails, contracts, passport scans, and corporation documents that implicated a large number of wealthy individuals from all over the world in financial fraud and tax evasion.
 It was the largest leak of confidential documents in history, with such a massive amount of data that the newspaper asked the help of the International Consortium of Investigative Journalists (ICIJ) — an independent network of 376 journalists in over 80 countries who came to uncover a global corruption conspiracy that would pose a serious threat to their safety.

 Punctuated by a sober voiceover of John Doe’s manifesto in which he explains his motivations (voice of Elijah Wood), The Panama Papers is a point-blank — if cut-and-dried — account of the collaborative and dangerous effort undertaken by those journalists, who shared their findings on an open source platform used to search and access documents remotely.
 This temporary and integrated collaboration disclosed how the law firm set up offshore shell companies to help politicians, celebrities and other powerful people evade trillions of dollars in undeclared taxes, in an elaborate scheme comparable to the money laundering scene from Scarface (1983) — which also appears here as an illustration of the illicit mechanism.